seriohub/k8s-watchdog/README.md

 This project is designed for monitoring the health of Kubernetes environment and alert when something is not working.
 The scope is to check if the status of the elements are  in ready, running, bound state or if the amount of pods requested is always satisfied.
-Property such as CPU or memory usage are not checked to trigger an alarm.
+Property such as CPU or memory usage are not checked to trigger an alarm and/or warning.

-The user chooses the synchronization timer and which elements to monitor.
+The user chooses the synchronization cycles and the elements to monitor.

 ## Features